FZJ-IEK3-VSA/FINE/README.md

 ### Installation from a local folder
 Alternatively you can first clone the content of this repository and perform the installation from there:

-1. Clone the content of this repository
+1. (Shallow) clone the content of this repository
 ```bash
 git clone --depth 1 https://github.com/FZJ-IEK3-VSA/FINE.git
 ```